Justice-League-Of-Sitecore/hackathon2017/README.md

 - Smart Delete was developed over a weekend for Sitecore Hackathon 2017
 - Be aware that not all code can be considered production ready until
 - more testing is completed and the module is used across multiple versions
 - of Sitecore.
-We beleive the concepts and code for this module are solid
+We believe the concepts and code for this module are solid
 - and can be used as a base for your own production implementation with
 - proper testing and customized to your organization's governance needs.
 ```